 Symbol location accuracy using addresses/place names

-Often when making a symbol map, we want to use specific geographic locations such as counties, cities, or even neighbourhoods.
-In order to create symbol map on Datawrapper, you need to upload your data with either
+Often when making a symbol map, we want to use specific geographic locations such as counties, cities, or even neighborhoods.
+In order to create a symbol map on Datawrapper, you need to upload your data with either

 1) Address/Place Names or

 Since most of us don't always have specific latitude and longitude data, we use place names to create our map.
 In this tutorial, we'll review how to ensure your symbols appear in the correct location on the map using address/place names.

 For this example, we'll be creating a map of New York state's counties and how many farmers' markets each has.
 The first step in the process is to select the base map - in this case, New York State counties.
 Easy enough.